alstampe/Capstone---NLP-project/README.md

 #### Book files

+Nov 3oth : All book files uploaded  with correct format and naming in folder Book_files.
+The .txt document for final testing is also included

+Outdated:
-All .txt files in the book library that forms the project corpus NB:They are referred to as having .rtf names in the report, the corresponding code will have to be adjusted, or use the code version written for .txt filenames
+'All .txt files in the book library that forms the project corpus NB:They are referred to as having .rtf names in the report, the corresponding code will have to be adjusted, or use the code version written for .txt filenames'

 42 books
 1 document for test purposes